 If this Agreement is suspended and/or terminated due to a Contractor Default, the WPWMA shall have the right to perform and complete, by contract or otherwise, the work herein or such part thereof as it may deem necessary and to procure labor, equipment, and materials and incur all other expenses necessary for completion of the work, including, but not limited to, the transportation of Municipal Solid Waste and Construction and Demolition Debris to the Landfill.
 If such expenses exceed the amounts which would have been payable to Contractor under this Agreement if it had been fully performed by Contractor, then Contractor pay the amount of such excess to the WPWMA.

+In addition, in the event Contractor fails to commence and diligently pursue cure of any Contractor Default within thirty (30) days receipt of written notice from WPWMA, WPWMA at its reasonable discretion, shall have the right to temporarily perform and complete, by contract or otherwise, the work herein or such part thereof as it may deem necessary and to procure labor, equipment, and materials and incur all other reasonable expenses necessary for completion of the work.
+If such expenses exceed the amounts which would have been payable to Contractor under this Agreement if it had been fully performed by Contractor, then Contractor will pay the reasonable and documented amount of such excess to the WPWMA.
+WPWMA shall make such election with written notice to Contractor that shall specify the work to be completed by WPWMA and the approximate length of time that WPWMA will do so.

 The WPWMA's Remedies Cumulative

 The WPWMA's right to cure breaches, to suspend or terminate this Agreement, to obtain specific performance, and to perform service under this Agreement are not exclusive, and the WPWMA's exercise of one such right shall not constitute an election of remedies.
 Instead, they shall be in addition to any and all other legal and equitable rights and remedies that the WPWMA may have, including a legal action for damages.
 No delay or omission to exercise any right occurring upon a Contractor Default shall impair such right nor shall it be construed as a waiver of any Contractor Default and every such right may be exercised from time to time and as often as may be deemed expedient.